alephium/docs/docs/dapps/testing-and-debugging.md

 be the `callerAddress` when calling `add` function because it's in the first input of the `inputAssets`.
-After executing the test, we can verify that the balance of the first output is increased to 3 `ALPH` since `Math` contract receives 1 `ALPH` for running the `add` function.
+After executing the test, we can verify that the balance of the first output is increased to 3 `ALPH` since the `Math` contract receives 1 `ALPH` for running the `add` function.
 The balance of the second output becomes less because `testAddress` spends 1 `ALPH` as well as the gas fee.

-Now that we tested the assets, how about when `Math` contract relies on another contract to do the job?
+Now that we tested the assets, how about when the `Math` contract relies on another contract to do the job?

 ```rust
 Contract Math(add: Add, mut counter: U256) {